 Truth is the sine qua non of all of our declarations.
 Exactly what is it that gives them the quality we call truth?
 I won’t get all epistemological here.
 But even at the broadest level, it should be clear that the “maker” of truth in a truth claim lies not in the claim itself or in the passion of the speaker but in some relation between the claim and …what?
 Let us call that relationship the declaration’s warrant, validation, or justification.
-In form, the sentence explaining that relationship goes something like this: my declarative sentence is true if and only if it is warranted.
-But warranted how?… by what?
+In form, the sentence explaining that relationship goes something like this: my declarative sentence is true if and only if it is warranted by X.

 Until the seventeenth century, the answer to that question was pretty unambiguous.
 My truth claim was true if it described what exists and not true if it claimed something other than what exists.
 The relation was to external reality.
 This position is called correspondence.
 And after centuries of refinement, we can find five good justifications that argue for a true relation between what I claim to know and the external world that allows me to claim it as true.
 Four of these trace the application of reason to experience.
 Their reliability increases as the variability of the experience is narrowed and its availability to analysis increases.
 The reason this is true is because experience is unknowable until it has been examined and its contingencies limited by what must be an entirely rational effort (see “The Tyranny of Rationality”)..
 One may think of these four proofs of judgment as markers on a continuum of thinking about experience.
 They are empirical (based on very close observation of a very limited experience), expertise (based on repeated and thoughtful exposure to similar experiences), competence (based on thoughtful exposure applied to a wider scope of experience) and undistilled experience (based on singular experiences).
 A fifth form of correspondentist justification operates from an entirely different principle.
 It is authority, truth based on the trust of the beneficiary.
 What these five truth tests share is a correspondence between what I claim and the reality I claim it about.
 The ideal is a one-to-one correspondence, indicating certain truth.
 That is so rare as to be an impossible quest for knowledge (see “What Makes It True?)
 I argue that knowledge, at least publicly defensible knowledge, must jump a much lower bar: truth by a preponderance of the evidence.
 In itself that is a pedestrian definition, but it gets much spicier when “preponderance” is more clearly specified.
 That difficulty has proved both tenacious and contentious.

 The crises that resulted over sufficient evidence have produced an axiomatic epistemological crisis, which is a technical term for an argument so basic that it rarely comes to consciousness.
 It concerns the relationship persons have with experience.
 The means by which that experience can be investigated is unavoidably tied to the assumptions one brings to the investigation, which skews even the most thoughtful conclusions (see “The Axioms of Moral Systems”).
-The debate over how to conduct the debate is so fundamental that it begged for a new way to approach what had become an irreconcilable dispute.
+The debate over how to conduct the debate is so fundamental that it begged for a new way to approach what had become an irreconcilable dispute (see “Facts are Fluxy Things“).
 Over the course of the twentieth century, an entirely different mode of justification came to maturity, though its evolution was so slow as to be beneath the threshold of public awareness until it was fully articulated in the 1970’s (see “What Is the Virtual Circle?“).
 The coherence virtual circle explicitly rejects the five correspondence truth tests, resting all of its claims on a single one: the harmonious integration of any new truth claim into a web of already accepted truths.
 It too relies on rationality: the principle of non-contradiction.

 Its reliance on reason might allow the virtual circle’s means of justification to be complementary to correspondentist ones, but the two kinds of verification are difficult to reconcile in part because event the reasoning that reconciles them is a source of dispute.
 A correspondentist sees one reality we all discover and participate in.
 That participation allows an intersubjectivity, a common perspective, whereby we might find consensus.
 The source of that possible agreement is universal reasoning.
 A coherentist sees reality as created by personal experience and therefore unique.
 Part of what is privately invented must be the mode of reasoning itself, so coherentists see no means of sharing the reality we take part in.
 A correspondentist sees disagreement as evidence that someone must be wrong.
 A coherentist might be expected to embrace difference as the inevitable workings of reasoning on experience.
 The correspondentist can appeal to the five truth tests of correspondence to discover who is right and who is wrong and can therefore correct error.
 The coherentist, must practice toleration as a condition of her warrant and therefore might be expected to regard disagreement as irrelevant to her own value system (a coherence term if ever there was one).
 Indeed, she can expect that the reasoning that tests truth claims for inclusion into her schema has been as molded by her deeply personal experiences as the meaning she derives from them.
 She also might be forgiven for regarding any challenge to her views as an affront to her personhood, for the virtual circle she has constructed comprises her identity, and as the reality she interprets is a private one, she well might consider disagreement coercive or abusive to her own schema, especially if it invokes the use of power in public settings (see “Correlation, Causation, Motivation”).
 Such is the origin of so much outrage and stridency in our culture.